The formulation of the Navier-Stokes equations on Riemannian manifolds: Introduction

 The purpose of this article is to provide further evidence of why one should use the deformation tensor when studying the Navier-Stokes equations on Riemannian manifolds, i.e., that equation (\ref{NS}) should be adopted.
 We also would like to extend the discussion from Einstein manifolds to all general Riemannian manifolds.

 We provide the following distinct arguments.
 The first is based on an energy estimate.
-We show that if the Hodge-Laplacian is adopted, then an a priori energy estimate for solutions is not possible.
-Since energy estimates are the cornerstone of the existence theory for \eqref{NSR}, it seems adequate to seek generalizations to manifolds that preserve such important tool.
+We show that if the Hodge-Laplacian is adopted, then a priori energy estimate for the solutions to the Stokes equation is not possible.
+Moreover, we give a counterexample to the energy equality in this setting.
+We begin with the Stokes equation, because as it is the linear version of the Navier-Stokes equation, it can be viewed as the starting point for the study of the PDE theory for the system.
+We then adapt the counterexample to the Navier-Stokes equations.
+Since energy estimates are the cornerstone of the existence theory for the solutions for \eqref{NSR}, it is important to seek generalizations to manifolds that preserve such tool, and at the same time lead to a consistent theory starting from the linear to the nonlinear equation.
 This is done in section \ref{section_energy}.

+In section \ref{section_restriction}, we show that the desired viscosity operator can be obtained by considering the restriction of (\ref{NSR}) in 3D to a sphere.

-The second argument is based on the non-relativistic limit of the relativistic Navier-Stokes equations.
-While the relativistic formulation of the Navier-Stokes equations is also open to debate, we show that the known proposals in the literature all lead to same equations based on (\ref{deformation}) in the non-relativistic limit.
-This is done in section \ref{section_nr_limit}.
-Finally, we show that the matter cannot be settled by considering the restriction of (\ref{NSR}) to submanifolds of $\R^n$, despite the intuitive appeal of such procedure.
-This is done in section \ref{section_restriction}.
+The third argument is based on the non-relativistic limit of the relativistic Navier-Stokes equations.
+While the relativistic formulation of the Navier-Stokes equations is also open to debate, the known proposals in the literature all lead to same equations based on (\ref{deformation}) in the non-relativistic limit.
+This is discussed in section \ref{section_nr_limit}.

 We begin by taking a closer look at the deformation tensor, section \ref{section_deformation}, where we also analyze more conceptual arguments that come up in the derivation of the Navier-Stokes equations that go back to the aforementioned work of Ebin and Marsden and also Serrin \cite{Serrin}.